There are some interview questions that are funny and some that are just plain strange, even if they were not intended to be so.

 Glassdoor.com has spent time going through the thousands of interview questions shared by job candidates to come up with a list of the Top 25 Oddball Interview Questions.
+Do any of these questions fit the types of interview questions listed above?

 - "If you were shrunk to the size of a pencil and put in a blender, how would you get out?" - Asked at Goldman Sachs, Analyst position